auth0/Xamarin.Auth0Client/GettingStarted.md

 StartActivityForResult(intent, 42);
 ```

-> You can obtain {tenant} and {clientId} from your settings page in the Auth0 Dashboard
+> You can obtain {subdomain} and {clientId} from your settings page in the Auth0 Dashboard

 > `Xamarin.Auth0Client` is built on top of the `WebRedirectAuthenticator` in the Xamarin.Auth component.
 All rules for standard authenticators apply regarding how the UI will be displayed.